0xWDG/XCUITestHelper/README.md

     func testExample() throws {
         // UI tests must launch the application that they test. let app = XCUIApplication()

-        app.launchArguments += ["-AppleLanguages", "(en-US)"]
-        app.launchArguments += ["-AppleLocale", "\"en-US\""]
-        app.launch()
+        // * Set the app language to English. app.setLanguage(to: .english)
+        // Do this before launching the app. app.launch()

-        // Wait for 1 second to continue app.wait(for: 1)
+        // * `Wait` for 1 second to continue
+        app.wait(for: 1)

+        // * Tap a `random` cell in a collection view.
+        // Random works with any kind of element, not just buttons. app.collectionViews.buttons.random.tap()

-        // Go back to previous screen (navigation) app.navigateBack()
+        // * Go back to previous screen (NavigationView) app.navigateBack()

-        // Tap on the last button
+        // * Tap on the last button
         app.buttons.lastMatch.tap()

-        // Tap on the second button
+        // * Tap on the second button
         app.buttons[1].tap()

+        // * Type something, and then clear it. let textfield = app.searchFields.firstMatch
+        app.type(in: textfield, text: "a", action: .clear)
     }
 }
 ```